coventry/troncle/README.md

 their evaluation during execution are reported in the repl buffer.

 In order to do this, you have to let troncle know how to execute the code.
-You do this using the atom `troncle.traces/trace-execution-function`.
+You tell it using the function `troncle.traces/st` (for "set test.")

 For instance, suppose that you have the following code in `tst.clj`: